-Essex Heritage and the National Park Service offer a “train the trainer” program that supports K-12 educators in creating projects with their students that utilize their communities’ natural, cultural, and historic resources.
+Essex Heritage and the National Park Service offer a professional development program that supports K-12 educators in creating projects with their students that utilize their communities’ natural, cultural, and historic resources.
 Based on the training that they receive through the Park for Every Classroom program, teachers work with their students and local partners to create academically rigorous projects that serve their communities.
 If you're an educator or partner interested in participating, click here to learn more about the power of Park For Every Classroom through a teacher testimonial.

 Riverbend Trails Project, West Newbury: Sixth grade students create awareness of the trails that abut their school and help secure funding for the trails in the process.